databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/10-search-functions/match.md

 │ The Impact of Technology on Society │ Technology has revolutionized our society in countless ways.                   │ 2.6830134 │
 └──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

--- Retrieve documents where either the 'title' or 'body' column matches 'knowledge technology', with weighted importance on both columns.
+-- Retrieve documents where either the 'title' or 'body' column matches 'knowledge technology', with weighted importance on both columns
 SELECT *, score() FROM test WHERE MATCH('title^5, body^1.2', 'knowledge technology');

 ┌──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐